aravindhnirmal/obsidian_notes/Obsidian Vault/meaning rev.md

 FINESSE - SKILL IN HANDLING OR MANIPULATE OF A SITUATION , REFINEMENT , TO EVADE(GET AWAY, ESCAPE) A PROBLEM BY CLEVER SKILL

-lauded - highly praised or admired:
+LAUDED  - highly praised or admired:

 poignant - evoking a keen sense of sadness or regret: